 If the accident resulted in damage requiring towing or immediate medical treatment away from the scene, alcohol testing is required if the driver was cited within eight hours of the accident, and drug testing if cited within 32 hours of the accident.
 The driver must remain available for testing or it is considered a refusal to be tested.

-7. Retaining Records
+Mistake 7: Not Retaining Records

 Claiming compliance is very different than proving it.
 Documentation is vital in demonstrating a program meets minimum requirements.
 Forms must be kept in accordance with §40.333 and §382.401.